Sept. 2015 - Present: PhD Student, Columbia University

 - Editor-At-Large, Digital Humanities Now

-- Active member, Experimental Methods in the Humanities Group, Columbia University
+- Active member, Group for Experimental Methods in the Humanities, Columbia University

 - Member of professional organizations: Modern Language Association; Association for Computers in the Humanities; Society for Textual Scholarship; Humanities, Arts, and Sciences Advanced Collaboratory